 - Flaky Sea Salt: I love the crunch flaky sea salt adds to fried chicken.
 My favorite brand is Jacobsen Sea Salt.

 - Thai basil leaves or basil leaves: Fried basil is optional, but the crispy herbaceous leaves add a super tasty kick to this dish.
 Just make sure the leaves are totally dry when you dump them in the fry oil so there’s no splatter!
+(Skip the basil leaves if you’re air frying!)

 How to make Taiwanese Popcorn Chicken